jparkerweb/Bivariate/README.md

 ### engine_scripts

 engine scripts are used to interact with your web pages using the `before` and `on ready` events.
 Each test you create has an optional parameter of `onBeforeScript` & `onReadyScript`.
 These can simply point to script files in the 'engine_scripts' directory.
 The two example scripts found in the `engine_scripts` directory should be self explanitory (`onBefore-Example.js` & `onReady-Example.js`).
-In addition you can refer to the [Chromy Docs](https://github.com/OnetapInc/chromy/) for more advanced examples.
+In addition you can refer to the [Puppeteer Docs](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md) for more advanced examples.

 ### bitmaps_reference_archive